sehkitest/how-to-secure-anything/README.md

 Security engineering is the discipline of building secure systems.

-Its lessons are not just applicable to computer security.
-In fact, in this repo, I aim to document a process for securing anything, whether it's a medieval castle, an art museum, or a computer network.
+These lessons are not just applicable to computer security.
+In fact, in this repo, My aim is to document an operation for securing anything, whether it's a medieval castle, an art museum, or any computer network in the workplace.

 > Please contribute!
 Create a pull request or just [create a issue](https://github.com/veeral-patel/how-to-secure-anything/issues/new) for content you'd like to add: I'll add it for you!